Qu Dongyu: Food and Agriculture Organization

 Qu was supported by China in the 2018 election for Director-General of the FAO.
 The United States Department of State was concerned about Qu's potential victory, and Assistant Secretary of State for International Organization Affairs Kevin Moley moved to support Georgian politician David Kirvalidze, though many other American officials, including those at the U.S. Department of Agriculture and U.S. Embassy in Rome preferred Catherine Geslain-Lanéelle, the French agricultural engineer backed by the European Union.

 Qu won the election in June 2019 with 108 votes over Geslain-Lanéelle's 71 and Kirvalidze's 12.
 Allegations of bribery and coercion by China to secure the votes of other FAO delegates featured prominently in the election.
+After Qu's election, Chinese nationals were appointed to central departments and approvals for pesticides containing ingredients banned in the EU were granted for use in Asia and Africa.

-Following the 2022 Russian invasion of Ukraine, diplomats have criticized Qu for failing to address the 2022 food crises.
-According to a former UN official interviewed by Politico Europe, "Nobody actually takes him seriously: It’s not him; it’s China," and "I’m not convinced he would make a single decision without first checking it with the capital."
-According to The Economist, "Many governments privately accuse the Chinese head of the UN Food and Agriculture Organisation, Qu Dongyu, of downplaying the impact on food security of Russia’s invasion of Ukraine, a huge grain producer.
-They presume the aim was to spare China’s ally, Mr Putin, from criticism."
+Following the Russian invasion of Ukraine, diplomats have criticized Qu for failing to address the 2022–2023 food crises.
+According to a former UN official interviewed by Politico Europe, "Nobody actually takes him seriously: It's not him; it's China," and "I'm not convinced he would make a single decision without first checking it with the capital."
+According to The Economist, "Many governments privately accuse the Chinese head of the UN Food and Agriculture Organisation (sic), Qu Dongyu, of downplaying the impact on food security of Russia's invasion of Ukraine, a huge grain producer.
+They presume the aim was to spare China's ally, Mr Putin, from criticism."

+In 2023, a joint study by German public broadcasters found that Qu "instrumentalized" the FAO "to serve Beijing's interests."
+Under Qu's tenure, the FAO has supported Belt and Road Initiative projects and inked its first agreement with a pesticide company, Syngenta, which is a subsidiary of state-owned ChemChina.